PaycheckCalculatorOnline logo

 Taxes on Bonuses at $100,000 Base Salary

-Bonuses are a common component of $100,000-range compensation packages.
-Understanding how they're taxed prevents surprises.
+Bonuses are a standard component of $100,000-range compensation packages — and they're taxed a little differently than your regular paycheck.

-The IRS allows employers to withhold bonuses at a flat 22% supplemental withholding rate (for bonuses under $1 million).
-If you're already in the 22% marginal bracket at $100,000, this perfectly matches your actual tax rate.
-But FICA still applies:
+The IRS allows employers to withhold bonuses at a flat 22% supplemental rate (for bonuses under $1 million per IRS guidelines).
+At a $100,000 base, you're already in the 22% marginal bracket — so this rate matches your actual liability.
+But FICA still applies on top:

 - Net bonus received: $7,035